 When judging a company, Graham points out some of the important aspects we need to analyze.
-These include the liquidity of a company, its price to earnings ratio, price to book ratio, earnings growth, dividend record, and financial leverage.
+These include the liquidity of a company, its price-to-earnings ratio, price-to-book ratio, earnings growth, dividend record, and financial leverage.

 The bear market

 To keep stock markets stable and provide hope to the economy, the U.S. Federal Reserve recently committed to creating an unlimited amount of money.
-The Fed hopes that such a move would stave off recession and keep the American economy running.
+The Fed hopes such a move would stave off recession and keep the American economy running.

 However, the markets ended up shrugging off the announcement without any significant gains, indicating how serious the threat of coronavirus was weighing in on investors’ minds.

 “It has become clear that our economy will face severe disruptions… Aggressive efforts must be taken across the public and private sectors to limit the losses to jobs and incomes and to promote a swift recovery once the disruptions abate,” the Federal Reserve said, as reported by CNN.
 According to Credit Suisse, stock markets will likely bottom out only when the daily coronavirus infection rates peak and do not keep increasing.